Bottom Line

 Article Summary

-The Pentagon recently made headlines by releasing three grainy, black-and-white videos depicting unidentified flying objects (UFOs).
-The Department stated the footage was authentic and had been captured by U. S. Navy fighter-jet pilots.
+In a move intended to clarify public understanding, The Pentagon recently released three grainy, black-and-white videos depicting unidentified flying objects.
+These videos were stated to have been captured by U. S. Navy fighter-jet pilots.

-The release of these videos is not unprecedented.
-Previously, outlets like The New York Times and To The Stars Academy of Arts & Sciences first brought the footage to public attention in 2017.
+The Pentagon's release is not the first time such footage has entered the public domain.
+The New York Times and To The Stars Academy of Arts & Sciences initially released these videos in 2017.

 Key Points

-- The observed aerial phenomena remain officially characterized as 'unidentified,' pending further investigation.
+• The observed phenomena remain officially characterized as 'unidentified aerial phenomena' (UAPs).

 Why It Matters